Bump function: Properties and uses

-While bump functions are smooth, the identity theorem prohibits their being analytic unless they vanish identically.
+While bump functions are smooth, the identity theorem prohibits them from being analytic unless they vanish identically.
 Bump functions are often used as mollifiers, as smooth cutoff functions, and to form smooth partitions of unity.
 They are the most common class of test functions used in analysis.
 The space of bump functions is closed under many operations.
 For instance, the sum, product, or convolution of two bump functions is again a bump function, and any differential operator with smooth coefficients, when applied to a bump function, will produce another bump function.

 If the boundaries of the Bump function domain is $\partial x,$ to fulfill the requirement of "smoothness", it has to preserve the continuity of all its derivatives, which leads to the following requirement at the boundaries of its domain: